-Even in his death, Lawrence, managed to have far reaching consequences.
+Even after his death, Lawrence managed to have far-reaching consequences.
 His head injuries were treated by neurosurgeon Hugh Cairns.
 Cairns was profoundly influenced by the seemingly unnecessary loss of life.
-He made further research into the use of crash helmets and through this research, the use of crash helmets for motorcyclists became compulsory saving the lives of many motorcyclists.
+He made further research into the use of crash helmets, and through this research, the use of crash helmets for motorcyclists became compulsory saving the lives of many motorcyclists.

-Lawrence was buried at Moreton Church.
+Lawrence was buried at Moreton Church, Dorset.
 His funeral was attended by Winston Churchill.
-A stone effigy of Lawrence was placed in the crypt at St Paul's Cathedral.
+A stone effigy of Lawrence was placed in the crypt at St Paul’s Cathedral.

 “I’ve been & am absurdly over-estimated.
 There are no supermen & I’m quite ordinary, & will say so whatever the artistic results.
 In that point I’m one of the few people who tell the truth about myself.”

 Citation: Pettinger, Tejvan.
 “Biography of T.E.
 Lawrence”, Oxford, UK www.biographyonline.net, 1st Feb 2010.
 Last updated 22 February 2018.

 Seven Pillars of Wisdom